alozano-77/AWS-SAA-C02-Course/README.md

 ### 1.3.6.
 AWS Organizations

-Without an organization, each AWS account needs it's own set of IAM users as well as individual payment methods.
+Without an organization, each AWS account needs its own set of IAM users as well as individual payment methods.
 If you have more than 5 to 10 accounts, you would want to use an org.

-Take a single AWS account **standard AWS account** and create an org.
+Take a single AWS account (**standard AWS account**) and create an org.
-The standard AWS account then becomes the **master account**.
+The standard AWS account then becomes the **management account**, previously known as **master account**.
+The management account can invite other existing standard AWS accounts.
-The master account can invite other existing standard AWS accounts.
 They will need to approve their joining to the org.

 When standard AWS accounts become part of the org, they become **member accounts**.
-Organizations can only have one **master accounts** and zero or more **member accounts**
+Organizations can only have one **management account** and zero or more **member accounts**

 #### 1.3.6.1.
 Organization Root

-This is a container that can hold AWS member accounts or the master account.
+This is a container that can hold AWS member accounts or the management account.
 It could also contain **organizational units** which can contain other units or member accounts.

 #### 1.3.6.2.
 Consolidated billing

-The individual billing for the member accounts is removed and they pass their billing to the master account.
+The individual billing for the member accounts is removed and they pass their billing to the management account.
-Inside an AWS organization, you get a single monthly bill for the master account which covers all the billing for each users.
+Inside an AWS organization, you get a single monthly bill for the management account which covers all the billing for each account.
-Can offer a discount with consolidation of reservations and volume discounts
+Can benefit from consolidation of reservations and volume discounts.

 #### 1.3.6.3.
 Create new accounts in an org

 Adding accounts in an organization is easy with only an email needed.
-You no longer need IAM users in each accounts.
-You can use IAM roles to change these.
+You no longer need IAM users in each account.
+You can use IAM roles to switch between these.

 It is best to have a single AWS account only used for login.
-Some enterprises may use an AWS account while smaller ones may use the master.
+This can be the management account as in the case of smaller companies or another AWS account as in the case of larger ones.

 #### 1.3.6.4.
 Role Switching

-Allows you to switch between accounts from the command line
+Allows you to switch between accounts from the command line.

 ### 1.3.7.
 Service Control Policies